Overhead shot of eight artistic swimmers doing arm movementsChristopher Morris/COC

 Jacqueline Simoneau and Claudia Holzner compete in the duet free routine at Lima 2019

-Each judge awards points from 0 to 10 using tenths of a point.
-For example, a routine deemed to be perfect would score a 10.
-An excellent routine would be scored 9.0 to 9.4.
-A good routine will fall in the 7.0 to 7.9 range.
-A very weak routine would be scored from 2.0 to 2.9.
+Each routine is evaluated by two panels of five judges.
+One panel scores the execution of the elements performed while the other evaluates the artistic impression (choreography and musicality, performance, transitions).
+Each judge awards points from 0 to 10 in increments of 0.25.
+For example, an element deemed to be perfect would score a 10.
+An excellent element would be scored 9.0 to 9.25.
+A good element will fall in the 7.0 to 7.75 range.
+A very weak element would be scored from 2.0 to 2.75.

 Eight artistic swimmers perform arm movements above the water

-The team competition includes a technical routine and a free routine, with final results based on the combined scores from both.
-Team technical routines are two minutes 50 seconds while team free routines are four minutes (plus or minus 15 seconds).
+The final results of the team competition are based on the combined scores from the technical, free, and acrobatic routines.
+Team technical routines are two minutes 50 seconds, team free routines are three minutes 30 seconds, and team acrobatic routines are three minutes.
 All routine times include 10 seconds for deck movement prior to the swimmers diving into the water.

 Canada’s Olympic Artistic Swimming History (Pre-Paris 2024)